farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 }
 ```

-All of these solutions also create unpleasent complexity of frequently checking success states, especially in multi-step processes.
+All of these solutions also create unpleasant complexity of frequently checking success states, especially in multi-step processes.
 I'm sure we've all seen this kind of code before
 ```cs
 var result1 = //...
 if(result2.IsSuccess){